BabDev/WebSocketBundle/docs/default-configuration.md

     # An identifier for the websocket server, disclosed in the response to the WELCOME message from a WAMP client.
     identity:             BabDev-Websocket-Server/0.1

+    # The maximum size of the HTTP request body, in bytes, that is allowed for incoming requests.
+    max_http_request_size: 4096

     # The default URI to listen for connections on.
     uri:                  ~ # Required